Burr Oak Woods Conservation Area

 1401 NW Park Road, Blue Springs, MO

 Burr Oak Woods Conservation Center is a 1,071-acre property established in 1982 by the Missouri Conservation Department as its first nature center in the state.
-The conservation area is named after Burr Oak Creek, a tributary of the Little Blue River, which, of course, was named after all the burr oak timber along its path.
+The conservation area is named after Burr Oak Creek, a tributary of the Little Blue River, which, of course, was named after all of the burr oak timber along its path.

 During 2025, the schedule for horticultural education sessions at the Center is listed as follows.
 Extension Master Gardeners will be working at the native garden on the highlighted dates and times to answer any of your native plant and gardening questions.